Now (Fin.K.L album): Reception

 The album experienced commercial success in South Korea, where it peaked at number 2 on the monthly MIAK album chart for October 2000 with initial sales of 386,329 copies.
 The album sold over 412,000 copies by the end of 2000, making it the 19th best-selling album of the year and the fourth best-selling album by a female artist in South Korea during 2000.

 Promotion and live performances

 On October 8, 2000, Fin.K.L made their comeback stage on SBS's Inkigayo, where they performed "Eternal Love", "Feel Your Love", and "Now".
 They received their first music show win for "Now" on KBS's Music Bank on November 2.
 At the 2000 Mnet Music Video Festival, they performed "Eternal Love" and "Now".

 Covers

 On April 4, 2009, Wonder Girls released a remake of "Now" along with an accompanying music video, which served as a CF for KT Tech's mobile phone brand Ever.
+Several girl groups have performed covers of "Now" on several South Korean music programs, such as 4Minute, Kara, T-ara, Girls' Generation, Dreamcatcher, Mamamoo, Secret, Twice, Girl's Day, Fromis 9, Rainbow, Sistar, and Fiestar.
 In 2024, boy group Oneus released a cover of "Now".